 In late January of 2010, a federal ban on texting was enacted for drivers of large commercial vehicles.
 LaHood stated: “We want the drivers of big rigs and buses and those who share the roads with them to be safe.”
 Truck and bus drivers who text while driving commercial vehicles may be subject to civil or criminal penalties of up to $2,750.

 On October 1, 2009, President Obama issued an Executive Order prohibiting Federal employees from texting while driving Government-owned vehicles, while driving privately owned vehicles while on Government business, and from texting while driving using wireless electronic devices supplied by the Government.

 Do you think laws against driving and texting will improve traffic safety, or should the DOT ban eating food and changing radio stations while driving as well?* We’d like to hear your comments.

 - FAQ for laws concerning cell phone use while driving in California

 - Tougher penalties proposed for text messaging while driving in California

-- Visit www.distraction.gov, the official U.S. Government website for distracted driving
+- Visit the NHTSA’s information page on distracted driving

 - Download the February 22, 2010 U.S. DOT press release: New Sample Bill will Aid States in Banning Texting While Driving